 1. Required Courses:

 Complete 12 units of electives from the following courses.
 Students electing to do a project as their culminating experience must take CJ 5960 for 3 units.
 Students electing to do a thesis must take CJ 5990 for 6 units.
-Students electing to take a comprehensive examination complete 33 units of other coursework.
+Students electing to take a comprehensive examination complete 33 units of other approved coursework.

 *CJ 5940 Graduate Internship in Criminal Justice is required for students who do not have substantial work-related experience in the field of criminal justice.

 Successful completion of a thesis or project fulfills the Graduate Writing Proficiency Requirement.
 Students electing to take a comprehensive examination must submit, at the time of the comprehensive, at least two substantial papers, written during graduate courses, to be evaluated for writing proficiency.
 Demonstration of an acceptable level of writing proficiency is considered a part of the comprehensive examination.